moderndatacompany/dataos.info/docs/resources/compute/yaml_configuration_attributes.md

-# Attributes of Compute YAML
+# Attributes of Compute-specific Section

 This documentation provides a comprehensive overview of the configuration attributes available for the Compute-specifc Section within a Compute Resource YAML.